sandraomanakuttan/sandraomanakuttan/README.md

 # 👋 Hi, I'm Sandra KO

 Welcome to my GitHub profile!
-I am a passionate **Python Developer** with experience in building robust, scalable web applications and data analysis projects.
-I enjoy solving complex problems and am committed to delivering high-quality solutions.
-Here’s a quick overview of my skills and projects.
+I'm a passionate **Python Developer** with experience in building robust, scalable web applications and data analysis projects.
+I love solving complex problems and am dedicated to delivering high-quality, efficient solutions.
+Below is a quick overview of my skills and notable projects.

+---

 ## 🛠️ Technical Skills